Sadaf Khadem

 Sadaf Khadem (صدف خادم; born January 23, 1995) is a female boxer from Iran.
 She held her first official fight on April 14, 2019, where she defeated Anne Chauvin from France.
 This fight meant she was the first Iranian woman to be part of an official boxing match.

 Khadem and her trainer, Mahyar Monshipour, had been expected to return to Tehran after the win, but she canceled her return to Iran after an arrest warrant was issued due to breaching dress rules for women in Iran.

 Biography

 Khadem began her athletic career at the age of 9.
 She was particularly interest in basketball.
 Watching professional basketball players train in boxing to increase their morale, she began training as well.
 Her training began in Tehran and subsequently she continued in Varamin despite the long commute from her home.
 Though she was accepted to college to pursue a sports engineering degree, she eventually dropped out to put full time focus on boxing.
-Alongside her own training, she held fitness and basketball classes as well.
+Alongside her own training, she took fitness and basketball classes as well.

 Mahyar Monshipour became her boxing trainer in 2008 and in 2014 she accepted an official boxing match invitation from France despite opposition from the Ministry of Sports of Iran.